Knowledge about spiders helps you identify the poisonous from the nontoxic ones.

 - Inside hollow stumps

 - Crawl spaces

 Black widow spiders are among the most venomous spiders.
 Even a tiny amount of their venom immediately affects the nervous system.

 When they bite, a person may experience a severe reaction—manifested through nausea, abdominal pain, headache, fever, extreme blood pressure increase, and vomiting.
 The good news is black widow spiders do not bite people unless disturbed or threatened.

 3. The Red Widow Spider

-The red widow spider has a black abdomen with red spots border lined with yellow lines, with the rest of it parts in a reddish-orange color.
-Typically, the underside has one or more tiny red marks.
-It creates its web in rosemary, palmettos, scrub oak, other shrubs and found mainly in central and southeast Florida’s sand-pine scrub territories.
+They create spider webs in rosemary, palmettos, scrub oak, and other shrubs, mostly in central and southeast Florida's sand-pine scrub territories.
 Only the females bite and its venom, being a neurotoxin, leads to muscle spasms.

 4. The Hobo Spider

 Adult hobo spiders have several chevron-shaped markings on their abdomen.
 They have a brownish color and can reach a body length of about half an inch.